 Five words from the blurb: truth, friendship, island, murder, memory

 Lie With Me is the best thriller I’ve read in years!
 It was so compelling and clever that I’ll be pushing it into the hands of every friend who asks me for a book recommendation this year.
+Follow birrongsurialpacas for more reviews or recommendations.

 The story begins with Paul, a struggling author, meeting an old friend in a bookshop.
 They arrange to meet at a party and Paul decides to re-integrate himself with this successful friendship group in order to gain enough favours to solve his spiralling financial problems.
 Paul lies about his success to impress everyone at the party, embellishing details about his life.
 His plan appears to work when he finds himself being invited on a holiday to a small Greek island, but unfortunately everything goes wrong when the group gets caught up in the investigation of a murder that took place on the island many years ago.